Should You Specialise In One Particular Design Style?

 Is specialising in one particular landscape design style a good idea?
 Aspiring garden designers, just like any students of a new discipline, may have dreams or ambition to design other than domestic or commercial landscapes.
 The world of landscape and garden design is just that: a big wide world full of opportunities and challenges.

 You will need to raise your game, do lots of research and know whom to consult for technical expertise.
-You will think carefully about how to present, discuss and negotiate your ideas, plans and fee structure confidently and professionally.
-But with a willingness to listen and learn so that you gain the respect of your partners and clients.
+You will think carefully about how to present, discuss and negotiate your ideas, plans and fee structure confidently and professionally, but with a willingness to listen and learn, so that you gain the respect of your partners and clients.
 The clients may be big budget.

 Structural engineers, surveyors, boards of governors, trusts, government agencies and boards of directors may severally or all be involved, dependent on the project.
-You will need patience and perseverance.
-The timescale will almost certainly extend way beyond that of working with smaller private clients.
+You will need patience and perseverance – the time scale will almost certainly extend way beyond that of working with smaller private clients.
 But most of all remember that your horizons are limitless.
 It’s not all about Chelsea!